 Robert shares his background, from growing up in Las Vegas and working in the gaming industry.
 He played poker for a living and eventually transitioned into working in the field of problem gambling.
 He explains how his experience has helped him in his current role, where he uses what he has learned to help people struggling with gambling addiction in California.

 Robert was a semi-pro poker player and set up a budget to play, tracking everything in spreadsheets to determine his profitability.
 He primarily played small pots and was a conservative player to avoid the stress of losing big pots and going on tilt.
-Robert did not experience typical problem gambling behaviors, but he did gamble significantly more because he was in casinos and looking for ways to relieve stress.
+Robert did not experience typical problem gambling behaviors or problems stopping gambling, but he did gamble significantly more because he was in casinos and looking for ways to relieve stress.

 In the podcast, Brian asks Robert about the types of gambling available in California.
 Robert responds by saying that online internet gambling and sports betting are unavailable.

 Robert explains that class two is player versus player, where gamblers play against other players, while class three is house bank casino gaming, where gamblers play against the casino.
 Robert also talks about how the casinos in California are heavily regulated and carry responsible gaming brochures and messaging, but approaching guests about problem gambling varies by property and is not always recommended.
 Tribal casinos are more complex, as each of the 66 tribal casinos has its own regulations and laws governing it.

 If you want to know more about Robert Jacobson, the California Council on Problem Gambling, or gambling in general in California we highly recommend you listen to the full episode of the podcast.